wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 | issuer_id                      | integer   | The unique identifier of the [issuer](#gateway-issuers)                                   |

-Please make sure you check out our dedicated documentation for [iDEAL](/payment-methods/ideal/)
+Read more about [iDEAL](/payment-methods/banks/ideal/) on our documentation page.

 {{< /description >}}